jo2lxq/wafl/WAFL-ViT/README.md

     python utils/generate_nonIID_filter.py
     ```

-5. Review and adjust the experimental settings in the config file(`src/config.json`):
+5. Review and adjust the experimental settings in the config file(`src/config.json`).
+For detailed instructions on how to write and configure the setting file, please refer to the [Configuration File Guide](#configuration-file-guide):

     ```Linux
     vim config.json  # or use any text editor of your choice